 Update as of December 19, 2019 to reflect a change in my opinion about the Butcher Box meat delivery subscription.
 I am no longer recommending Butcher Box due to my experience in a change in product quality, customer service and messages I have received from others who have shared their similar experiences with me.

-My sincere appologies to anyone who had read this review and ended up having a negative experience with Butcher Box.
+My sincere apologies to anyone who had read this review and ended up having a negative experience with Butcher Box.

-I am leaving most of the information from this original post in place as it does have valuable information for someone who is cosidering trying out Butcher Box for themselves.
+I am leaving most of the information from this original post in place as it does have valuable information for someone who is considering trying out Butcher Box for themselves.

 I really really did love Butcher Box until things seemed to go downhill later in 2018 in terms of quality and attention to detail.
 The biggest reason I loved Butcher Box so much was because the meats just tasted so darn good.

 Below are the main reasons I am no longer ordering from Butcher Box.

 - I had received multiple shipments where the vacuum-sealed meat packages had what looked like box cutter slashes in them.